 The irony, they did actually have a vacuum excavator onsite.
 Now, I don’t know if it was capable of doing non-destructive digging but, if it wasn’t and they didn’t want to dig down by hand themselves, then they should have called someone in to do it for them.

-This gas main strike comes exactly a week after the incident in Chapel Street, Windsor, that also gained a lot of media coverage.
+This gas main strike comes exactly a week after the incident in Chapel Street, Windsor, which also gained a lot of media coverage.

 Oddly enough, however, although these two hits were the only ones to make it to the news, there were many more underground utilities damaged over the last week.

-They just did not attract enough media attraction to get a mentioned.
+They just did not attract enough media attraction to get mentioned.